Live in Victoria? Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.

 Sumo Power offers the following payment options:

 - Direct debit.
-Transfer money directly from your bank account to Sumo Power to pay your electric bill, and set up automatic transactions for even more convenience.
+Transfer money directly from your bank account to Sumo Power to pay your electricity bill, and set up automatic transactions for even more convenience.

 - Over the phone.
 Prefer the human touch?
 Call Sumo Power on 13 88 60 to pay the energy bill.